YaqubAliy02/PhoneCrude/README.md

 ![demo](/PhoneCrude/assets/demo.gif)

-If you are want to create or like this kind of console applications you can follow me: https://github.com/YaqubAliy02
+If you want to create or like this kind of console applications you can follow me: https://github.com/YaqubAliy02